Can Insurance Companies Spy on You?

 - Carries out surveillance for the same purpose without their express consent

-They are not private investigators when they are business employees who obtain information about another person for their employer, whether rewarded for doing so or not.
+They are not private investigators when they are business employees who obtain information about another person for their employer, whether or not they are rewarded for doing so.

 About Insurance Surveillance

-Surveillance activities aim to capture other evidence that conflicts with the insured persons’ reported limitations to avoid payouts for exaggerated or false claims.
+Surveillance activities aim to capture other evidence that conflicts with the insured persons’ reported limitations, thereby avoiding payouts for exaggerated or false claims.
+For example, they may be checking how you walk, drive, bend, or lift.

-When conducting an investigation, an insurance company will use two main types of surveillance for personal injury claims, including:
+When conducting an investigation, an insurance company will use two main types of surveillance for compensation claims, including:

 - Direct observation: investigators follow claimants and record activity with photo and video surveillance